alexsocha/luckyblock/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **log files**
-add your error messages/log files on a site like [https://gist.github.com/](https://gist.github.com/)
+add your error messages/log files on a site like [https://gist.github.com/](https://gist.github.com/) these log files can be found at [.minecraft\logs](https://ecocitycraft.com/forum/wiki/minecraft-client-logs/#:~:text=Type%20in%20%25appdata%25%20in%20the,field(as%20shown%20below).&text=Open%20your%20.,a%20folder%20called%20%22logs%22.)

 FML Log:
-latest:
+latest.log:
-debug:
+debug.log: